wgohintuit/inferwgoh/README.md

-# Grunt Bower App
+# Infer

-This app aims to illustrate the advantages of using Grunt and Bower to help develop a basic web app.
+After you understand something by Intuiting it, it's time to leave your stamp on the world by Infering that thing in your speech and other actions.

 ## Installation

 To install the app, do the following:

-    git clone git@github.com:bengrunfeld/grunt_bower_app.git
+    git clone git@github.com:bengrunfeld/infer.git
-    cd grunt_bower_app
+    cd infer
     npm install
     bower install
     grunt